 These accounts can be renamed under Settings Chart of Accounts, but cannot be deleted while the tab is in use.
 You can assign them to Groups of your choosing and give them numerical

 Prior to version 19.12.5, Manager used two different automatic accounts.
 Billable expenses - markup is converted by version 19.12.5 (or later) to Billable expenses - invoiced.
 Any assigned code and group are retained.
-Billable expenses - unrecoverable, was replaced by Billable expenses - cost.
-That new account must be edited in the Settings tab to add a code or assign it to any group or subgroup other than Expenses.
+Billable expenses - unrecoverable, is replaced by Billable expenses - cost.
+That new account must be edited in the Settings tab if you want to add a code or assign it to any group or subgroup other than Expenses.

 The Billable Expenses tab can be used under cash basis accounting.
 But balances of some automatic accounts will not show until a receipt is entered against the relevant sales invoice.
 Therefore, your financial position and performance will not be completely represented on your financial statements.